kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 71: August 19, 2020

+**Today's Progress**: I worked on the libsys api project.
+I worked on the db setup and populate the books collection and I also fixed some issues with some of books routes.

+**Thoughts**:  Billie is resurficing for me for some reason.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/libsys-api/commit/a692570d8a029403c85b5d4193126016aff28092)

+---

 ### Day 70: August 18, 2020

 **Today's Progress**: I worked on the libsys api project.
 I woked on the auth routes, generating and validating the jwt token and using bcrypt to hash the password.